bnpannell/MEIS_Methodology/README.md

     -Example: "CALIFORNIA"

 ###User-Generated Employment File Variables
-- county_emp:
-  - Accepted values: any form of reading in the file path to the .xlsx sheet containing the county employment data.
-It is recommended to follow a naming convention when entering this variable
-    - Example: read_excel(path = (file.path(getwd(), "data", "raw", "deprecated", "2021_employment_totals.xlsx")), sheet=1)
-- district_emp:
-  - Accepted values: any form of reading in the file path to the .xlsx sheet containing the district employment data.
-It is recommended to follow a naming convention when entering this variable
-    - Example: read_excel(path = (file.path(getwd(), "data", "raw", "deprecated", "2021_employment_totals.xlsx")), sheet=2)

 - res_mult:
   - Accepted values: the multiplier to calculate full time employment numbers from military reserves in decimal format.
     - Example: 0.1825